Jemez Fishing Report

 Rio de Las Vacas

-The Rio de Las Vacas was stocked for the first time in a year on Tuesday, April 16th with 700 Rainbow Trout.
+The Rio de Las Vacas was stocked most recently on Wednesday, May 10th, with 400 Rainbow Trout.

 Rio Cebolla

 Rio Cebolla is fishing quite well right above and below the lake.
-The upper portion (above the hatchery) remains snowy and icy.
-Give this little creek a try, as it is a good bet when all other rivers in the Jemez are running off and difficult to fish.
+The upper portion is snowy and icy.

-Rio Cebolla was stocked on Tuesday, March 26th with 175 Rainbow Trout and most recently on Wednesday, April 3rd with 455 Rainbows.
+Rio Cebolla was stocked on Tuesday, October 17th with 401 Rainbows and most recently on Thursday, October 26th with 500 Rainbow Trout.

 San Gregorio Lake